Care Environment

 Noise and privacy

-Noise and privacy are crucial in creating environments that support comfort and dignity at the end of life.
+Noise and privacy are important in creating environments that support comfort and dignity at the end of life.
 Quiet, private spaces help minimise stress, foster emotional wellbeing, and can improve the overall quality of the dying experience.
-Effective strategies include soundproofing care spaces, providing private rooms, and reducing unnecessary disruptions, all of which benefit the older person and their family.
-[5] Striking a balance between privacy and social connection is essential, allowing individuals to maintain relationships while also having quiet moments for reflection and peace.
+Striking a balance between privacy and social connection is essential, allowing individuals to maintain relationships while also having quiet moments for reflection and peace.
 [6] Designating separate quiet zones or private spaces has been particularly effective in reducing distress and preserving dignity.
 [3]

 Lighting

 Lighting plays an important role in shaping the atmosphere of care settings.
 Soft, adjustable lighting can help reduce glare and enhance comfort, creating a welcoming and calming environment.
-Aligning lighting with natural circadian rhythms may benefit individuals with dementia or sensory sensitivities by improving orientation and reducing agitation.
+Ensuring adequate, glare-free illumination and avoiding shadows is important as it enhances visibility, comfort and safety, thereby reducing the risk of falls and confusion among older adults living with dementia.
 [2] Thoughtfully placed lighting that incorporates natural light can foster a sense of openness and calmness.
 When combined with views of nature, these design elements can further reduce stress.
 [1] In palliative care settings, such thoughtful lighting choices contribute to a more dignified and comforting experience for care recipients and their families.
-[5,6]
+[6,7]

 Personalisation and comfort

 Personalisation helps create environments that promote comfort, identity, and a sense of belonging at the end of life.
 Incorporating familiar items, such as family photographs, personal belongings, and favourite scents, can foster emotional wellbeing by providing a sense of familiarity and security.
-[7] Thoughtful furniture arrangements that balance accessibility with familiarity can enhance comfort while addressing individual needs.
-Small personal touches like these strengthen emotional connection and provide reassurance, which is particularly meaningful in the context of end-of-life care.
-[8] Additionally, incorporating culturally significant items can further enhance emotional comfort and reinforce a sense of identity and dignity.
-[3]
+[8] Thoughtful furniture arrangements that balance accessibility with familiarity can enhance comfort while addressing individual needs.
+Small personal touches strengthen emotional connection and provide reassurance, which is particularly meaningful in the context of end-of-life care.
+[9]

 Dementia-specific care environments

-Noise reduction strategies, such as sound-absorbing materials and quiet zones, are effective in minimising overstimulation and promoting comfort for people living with dementia.
-[1,8] Acoustic separation between communal and private areas further supports a sense of calm.
+Reducing background noise and auditory overstimulation may improve comfort, reduce agitation, and support the wellbeing of residents living with dementia in care homes.
+[1,9] Acoustic separation between communal and private areas further supports a sense of calm.
 Access to outdoor spaces, including sensory gardens, provides additional emotional benefits, fostering relaxation and engagement with nature.
-[9,10] Outdoor spaces designed with safe walking paths, consistent paving, and interactive features like water elements or raised garden beds encourage physical activity and social interaction.
-[2]
+[10]

 Cultural considerations